-If it is an emergency, ask to have your hearing held as soon as possible by calling the OAH.
-This is called an “expedited” hearing.
+If it is an emergency, call the OAH to ask to have the hearing as soon as possible.
+This is an “expedited” hearing.
 Otherwise, your hearing will probably be 20 days or more after you ask for it.

-A hearing will be held by an Administrative Law Judge (ALJ) who does not work for DSHS.
+An Administrative Law Judge (ALJ) who does not work for DSHS will conduct the hearing.
 The ALJ will send you a written decision.
-If you win your hearing, the ALJ usually will order the benefits paid effective the day that DSHS denied them.
+If you win, the ALJ usually will order the benefits paid effective the day DSHS denied them.

-Note: If you are representing yourself, read our publication Representing Yourself at an Administrative Hearing.
+Note: If you are representing yourself, read Representing Yourself at an Administrative Hearing.

 Before or after asking for a hearing, you can ask your DSHS worker to explain more about the decision.
-You may learn that DSHS had the wrong information or was missing some information.
-If so, try to give DSHS information and ask the worker for any help you need to get it.
-If it would cost you money to get the information, ask DSHS to pay for it or if there is some other proof they would accept.
+You may learn DSHS was missing info or had the wrong info.
+If so, try to give them the right info.
+If you need help getting the right info, ask the worker for help.
+If it you have to pay to get the info, ask DSHS to pay or if they will accept other proof.

-You can apply again for benefits at any time, even if you have asked for an administrative hearing.
-You should reapply if:
+*You can re-apply for benefits at any time, even if you have asked for an administrative hearing.

-You have more information that might change the decision, but your DSHS worker or supervisor refuses to look at it unless you re-apply.
-You can re-apply while also trying to use the new information in your administrative hearing.
+You have more info that might change the decision.
+Your DSHS worker or supervisor refuses to look at it unless you re-apply.
+You can re-apply while also trying to use the new info in your administrative hearing.

-See Representing Yourself at an Administrative Hearing for steps you can take in any DSHS case:
+See Representing Yourself at an Administrative Hearing for what to do in any DSHS case to

-The rules that DSHS lists in your notice and the others that it used in your case start with “WAC 388-“.
-The rules about the hearing process itself are in WAC Chapter 388-02.
-Find them at the DSHS office, your county law library, many public libraries and online at http://apps.leg.wa.gov/wac/default.aspx.
+The rules DSHS lists in your notice and the others it used in your case start with “WAC 388-“.
+The rules about the hearing process are in WAC Chapter 388-02.
+Find them at the DSHS office, your county law library or public library, and online at http://apps.leg.wa.gov/wac/default.aspx.